captainGeech42/findmal/README.md

 Go to your [profile page](https://www.hybrid-analysis.com/my-account?tab=%23api-key-tab) and click `Create API key`.

 `findmal` uses the Hybrid Analysis API v2, and only needs the `API Key` value.
 Put it in as the `HA_API_KEY` value.

+In order to download files from Hybrid Analysis, you must be a 'vetted' research.
+You can start the vetting process by clicking on `Upgrade API key` on the profile page linked above, and filling out the form.